minesudepinar/pinar_minesude/README.md

 How to use

-You must create and accout firs.
+You must create an accout first.
 Go to sign up page and create an account.
+Write the email, phone number and adress.
+You go to the exit.
+You can login with your account information.